 It can get so hectic at work that one colleague doesn’t know what the other is doing.
 That’s risky business.
 Teamwork requires everyone to be on the same page on how to sell the product, what the market is and how to target it.
 That way no one works at cross purposes or risks misrepresenting the brand.

-Your primary motivation may be to become and remain 1st choice and preferred supplier for more tour operators, travel agents and DMCs this year – seduce them with kindness.
+If your primary motivation this year is to become and remain first choice and preferred supplier for more tour operators, travel agents and DMCs, seduce them with kindness.
 What else do they do but connect their clients with your products?
 They represent opportunities for your products to be sold in channels you can’t otherwise access.
 Pay it forward with your product content served fresh and up-to-date.
 In travel, stale content is misinformation.

 But you want to expand your reach, right?
 Enable more potential partners to get their hands on your goodies, from anywhere in the world.
 Going digital with cloud-based content anyone can access and use in proposals, is a generous start.
 Life’s easier with instant updates too.
 Your kindness can save more operators a lot more time sourcing content that sells.